mdbergmann/cl-swbymabeweb/blogs/20210224---Patterns_-_Builder.md

 (defgeneric add-special-items (dungeon amount))
 ```

 Similarly as the Builders we created in Scala those generic function definitions should be in the same package as the dungeon class and the factory function is.
 If we want to apply a different set of monsters for different dungeon types we have to do two things.
 First we need to define sub-classes for those dungeon types.
 And second, we have to provide different implementation of the `add-monsters` builder protocol.
-Let's have a look and the classes and the factory function:
+Let's have a look at the classes and the factory function:

 ```lisp
 (defclass dungeon ()